CMPUT412W19Team6/Comp3/README.md

 _Concept_:

-    1. After completing everything from location 2, get back on the main track.
+    1. After completing everything from location 2, get back on the main track and keep following it.
     2. When the first red marker is seen:
         2.1 Stop for a little while
         2.2 Go forward a little